Mohammad Irfan: The emergence

 Irfan's improvement did not go unnoticed, as the Pakistan selectors touted him "the surprise package" in South Africa in March 2013.
 Irfan did not disappoint as he consistently troubled the South African batsmen with his pace and height.
 Irfan finished the first innings with 3 wickets and 1 maiden in 21 overs, conceding 86 runs with an economy rate of 4.09.
 In the second innings Irfan was unable to take a wicket, returning figures of 0-35 off 10 overs.

 2017 suspension

 Irfan was suspended from all forms of cricket on 29 March 2017 by the PCB for failing to report two approaches to corrupt the game during the 2017 Pakistan Super League.
 The suspension was backdated to 14 March 2017, the day that he was initially provisionally suspended.
 In addition, Irfan was fined PKR 1 million.
 Irfan can have his suspension lifted after six months if he assists the PCB in its ongoing investigations and doesn't breach the anti corruption code during that time.

 Retirement

-He announced his retirement from international cricket in 14 December 2024.
+He announced his retirement from international cricket on 14 December 2024.